dani-t-codes/tap-room-redux/README.md

 ## Description

-This is an application for a tap room to track their keg inventory.
+This is an application for a tap room to track their keg inventory using React/Redux framework.

 ### Objectives